 BIOGRAPHY

-His work has been exhibited at the Studio Museum in Harlem, Newark Museum of Art, New-York Historical Society, and others, with solo exhibitions at Project for Empty Space, Long Gallery Harlem, and Edwynn Houk Gallery.
-He has participated in major international fairs including Art Basel Miami Beach, The Armory Show, AIPAD Photography Show, and Paris Photo.
+His work has been exhibited at the Studio Museum in Harlem, Newark Museum of Art, New-York Historical Society, and others, with solo exhibitions at Project for Empty Space, Long Gallery Harlem, Wassaic Project, and Edwynn Houk Gallery.
+He has participated in major fairs including Art Basel Miami Beach, The Armory Show, AIPAD Photography Show, and Paris Photo.

 Norsworthy has completed residencies at Project for Empty Space and Bemis Center for Contemporary Arts and is a MacDowell Fellow.
 He has been awarded an Artistic Excellence Grant from the Connecticut Office of the Arts and nominated for the Louis Comfort Tiffany Foundation Award and for the USA Fellowship Award.
 His work is widely published and held in private and institutional collections worldwide.
 He also collaborates with his husband, fellow artist David Anthone, as DARNstudio.